 Fair Credit Reporting Act (FCRA) Disputes

-Fair Credit Reporting Act
+What is the Fair Credit Reporting Act?

-- Knowledge of your credit score;
+- Request your credit score

 Violations of the Fair Credit Reporting Act

-- Reporting information older than 7 years;
+- Reporting information older than 7 years

-- Applying late fees to debts paid on time;
+- Applying late fees to debts paid on time

-- Failing to correct any inaccurate information from the debtor’s file.
+- Failing to correct inaccurate information

 Disputing Credit Errors